Kyle-Pu/Python-Data-Science-Projects/Deep_Learning/CNN_Fashion_MNIST/README.md

-# Deep Learning - Fashion MNIST Image Classification
+# Deep Learning - Convolutional Neural Network Classifier for Fashion MNIST Images
 This model is a convolutional neural network that classifies images of clothing items into 10 separate categories as identified by the Fashion MNIST Dataset!

 ## Setup